yeapergit/loopChallenge/README.md

 In terms of scalability we can use something like Kubernetes (AKS for Azure) because it can create new pods based on the load of API.
 We can also use a load-balancer to share the load from the multiple pods of the Service.
 It is also important to make Performance Tests to make sure what kind of traffic/load our API can handle.
+Resilience in general, not only the scalability part, is a key factor.
+We should have logs, monitoring and error handling when something fails.

 ## Follow us through the steps you would take to construct a pipeline for this API, ensuring a smooth and automated deployment process.
 Consider aspects such as version control integration, automated testing, and deployment to Azure resources.